 We decided to put one pallet on the floor to keep Jenny off of the ground during the rain and cold weather.
 The other pallet, since we only had 2, was used for the back wall.
 During the summer we will leave it open for breeze and so that maybe she won’t feel so enclosed.

 We added plywood to either side as well as onto the roof to create the other walls.
-In the winter we will stuff the back pallet wall with hay and tarp it up to make it water proof.
-Unless we are out of town or out for an extended amount of time during the day she stays indoors.
-Next week we are adding some shingles onto the roof and sides of the dog house to help with the weather and heat.
+In the winter we will stuff the back pallet wall with straw (not hay as it could mold) and tarp it up to make it water proof.
+We’ve since added some leftover shingles onto the roof and sides of the dog house to help with the weather and heat.